patheros/PathSetManuals/modules/Orchestrator.md

 ![Image of step controls](../images/Orchestrator/labels.png)

-1. **Power C** - Adjusts the intensity of the far output on that arm.
-2. **Power B** - Adjusts the intensity of the middle output on that arm.
-3. **Power A** - Adjusts the intensity of the near output on that arm.
+1. **Sequence Complexity** - Controls how fast the overall pattern changes.
+2. **Sequence Length** - Controls how fast the overall sequence repeats.
+3. **New Head Sequence Input** - Creates a new pattern for the overall sequence.
+4. **New Head Sequence Button** - Creates a new pattern for the overall sequence.
-4. **Run Mode Switch** - Toggles if whole modules repeats or stops after one play through.
+5. **Run Mode Switch** - Toggles if whole modules repeats or stops after one play through.
-5. **Run Input** - Toggles if the whole module is running or not.
+6. **Run Input** - Toggles if the whole module is running or not.
 In one-shot mode this won't do anything if already running.
+7. **Run Button** - Toggles if the whole module is running.
-6. **Reset Input** - Resets playback back to the start of the sequence.
+8. **Reset Input** - Resets playback back to the start of the sequence.
-7. **End of Cycle Output** - Is high for one sample when the sequence ends.
+9. **End of Cycle Output** - Is high for one sample when the sequence ends.
+10. **New Sequence Input** - Creates a new pattern for that arm.
+11. **New Sequence Button** - Creates a new pattern for that arm.
+12. **Arm Mode** - Toggles if the arm is outputing modulation vs gates
+13. **Arm Length** - Controls how fast the arm's pattern repeats.
+14. **Arm Rate** - Controls the rate of the arm's pattern.
-8. **C Output** - Furthest modulation or gate output for that arm.
+15. **A Output** - Nearest modulation or gate output for that arm.
-9. **B Output** - Middle modulation or gate output for that arm.
+16. **B Output** - Middle modulation or gate output for that arm.
-10. **A Output** - Nearest modulation or gate output for that arm.
+17. **C Output** - Furthest modulation or gate output for that arm.
-11. **Run Button** - Toggles if the whole module is running.
+18. **Power A** - Adjusts the intensity of the near output on that arm.
+19. **Power B** - Adjusts the intensity of the middle output on that arm.
+20. **Power C** - Adjusts the intensity of the far output on that arm.
-12. **Offset C** - Adjust the position of the far output on the arm.
+21. **Offset A** - Adjust the position of the near output on the arm.
-13. **Offset B** - Adjust the position of the middle output on the arm.
+22. **Offset B** - Adjust the position of the middle output on the arm.
-14. **Offset A** - Adjust the position of the near output on the arm.
+23. **Offset C** - Adjust the position of the far output on the arm.
-15. **Arm Rate** - Controls the rate of the arm's pattern.
-16. **Arm Length** - Controls how fast the arm's pattern repeats.
-17. **Arm Mode** - Toggles if the arm is outputing modulation vs gates
-18. **New Sequence** - Creates a new pattern for that arm.
-20. **Sequence Complexity** - Controls how fast the overall pattern changes.
-21. **Sequence Length** - Controls how fast the overall sequence repeats.
-22. **New Head Sequence Input** - Creates a new pattern for the overall sequence.
-23. **New Head Sequence Button** - Creates a new pattern for the overall sequence.

 # Features